Surya-K-Ratheesh/Finance_Manager/README.md

 1. Create a new project at [Supabase](https://supabase.com/).
 2. Navigate to the SQL Editor in your Supabase dashboard.
-3. Copy the contents of the `schema.sql` file provided in the repository root and run it to construct your required `transactions` table with corresponding Row Level Security policies.
+3. Copy the entire contents of the `schema.sql` file provided in the repository root and execute it.
+This reconstructs BOTH the `transactions` and `debts` tables automatically with their corresponding Row Level Security constraints.
-4. Retrieve your `Project URL`, your `public/anon key`, and your `service_role/secret key` from your configuration settings.
+4. Retrieve your `Project URL`, the `public/anon key`, and your **`service_role secret key`** *(crucial for edge bulk upserts!)*.

 ### 4. Setup Clerk (Authentication)

 1. Create a new project at [Clerk](https://clerk.com/).
-2. Select your preferred login methods (e.g. Email, Google).
+2. Select your preferred login methods.
 3. Retrieve your `NEXT_PUBLIC_CLERK_PUBLISHABLE_KEY` and `CLERK_SECRET_KEY`.

 ### 5. Configure Environment Variables